ducky4life/ns-detag/README.md

 Download [script.user.js](https://github.com/ducky4life/ns-detag/raw/main/script.user.js) (or paste it in your script runner), optionally change keybinds and RO name, run it, enjoy

-If you use TamperMonkey, go to the script.user.js link above and TamperMonkey should pop up automatically with the latest release
+If you use TamperMonkey, go to the script.user.js link above and TamperMonkey should pop up automatically with the [Latest Release](https://github.com/ducky4life/ns-detag/releases/latest)

-[Latest Release](https://github.com/ducky4life/ns-detag/releases/latest), read the changelogs here
+# Configuration

+> [!IMPORTANT]
+> Per the [new script rules](https://forum.nationstates.net/viewtopic.php?p=41811907#p41811907), you must set your main nation to use the script.
+> Please enter your main nation in `const main_nation_name = ""`.

+PLease also set your password and Regional Officer name for all of the functions to work properly!

-## Setting/Changing keybinds and RO name
+## Changing keybinds

-You can change the keybinds by replacing the constant value with another key of your choice in the script, and replace `detag` with your RO name/`password123` with your password for puppets :D
+You can change the keybinds by replacing the constant value with another key of your choice in the script

 for a list of key names, go [here](https://www.toptal.com/developers/keycode) and copy the `event.code` info!

 ```
-const ROname = "detag"
-const password = "password123"
 const restoregovkey = "KeyL"
 const eyebeastkey = "KeyO"
 const toggletemplatekey = "KeyK"